An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Introduction

 Early proximal Newton methods were tailored for special instances of convex $\psi$ and $g$ in problem \eqref{prob} such as GLMNET \cite{Friedman07}, newGLMNET \cite{Yuan12}, QUIC \cite{Hsieh11} and the Newton-Lasso method \cite{Oztoprak12}.
-Lee et al. presented a generic version of the exact proximal Newton method in \cite{Lee14}, achieved a global convergence result by requiring the uniform positive definiteness of $G_k$, and established a local linear or superlinear convergence rate depending on the forcing term on a stopping criterion for an inexact proximal Newton method with unit step lengths.
-Li et al. \cite{Li16} extended the exact proximal Newton method proposed in \cite{Dihn15} for self-concordant functions $f$ to the proximal Newton method with inexact steps, and achieved the local linear, superlinear or quadratic convergence rate resting with the parameter in the inexact criterion under the positive definiteness assumption of $\nabla^2\!f$ on ${\rm dom}f$.
-Recently, Tran-Dinh et al. \cite{Trandinh22} followed this line to propose a class of homotopy proximal Newton methods by applying a proximal Newton method, with an inexactness criterion relying on the difference between the objective function value of \eqref{subprobx} and its optimal value, to a parametric formulation of \eqref{prob}, and achieved a global linear convergence rate of the iterate sequence under the assumption of self-concordance on $f$.
+Lee et al. presented a generic version of the exact proximal Newton method in \cite{Lee14}, achieved a global convergence result by requiring the uniform positive definiteness of $G_k$, and established a local linear or superlinear convergence rate depending on the forcing term on a stopping criterion for an inexact proximal Newton method with unit step-size.
+Li et al. \cite{Li16} extended the exact proximal Newton method proposed in \cite{Dihn15} for self-concordant functions $f$ to the proximal Newton method with inexact steps, and achieved the local linear, superlinear or quadratic convergence rate resting with the parameter in the inexact criterion under the positive definiteness assumption of $\nabla^2\!f$ on ${\rm dom}\,f$.
 Yue et al. \cite{Yue19} proposed an inexact proximal Newton method with a regularized Hessian by an inexactness condition depending on the KKT residual of the original problem, and established the superlinear and quadratic convergence rates under the Luo-Tseng error bound.
-As far as we know, their work is the first to achieve the superlinear convergence without the strong convexity of $F$ for an implementable proximal Newton method, although Fisher \cite{Fischer02} ever achieved the superlinear convergence rate for the proposed iterative framework, covering the proximal Newton method with an impractical inexactness criterion, under the calmness of the mapping $(\partial F)^{-1}$.
+As far as we know, their work is the first to achieve the superlinear convergence without the strong convexity of $F$ for an implementable proximal Newton method, though Fisher \cite{Fischer02} ever got the superlinear convergence rate for the proposed iterative framework, covering the proximal Newton method with an impractical inexactness criterion, under the calmness of the mapping $(\partial F)^{-1}$.
 Mordukhovich et al. \cite{Mordu20} also studied a similar inexact regularized proximal Newton method, and achieved the $R$-superlinear convergence rate under the metric $q$-subregularity of $\partial F$ for $q\in(\frac{1}{2},1)$, and the quadratic convergence rate under the metric subregularity of $\partial F$ that is equivalent to the calmness of $(\partial F)^{-1}$.
 Their metric $q$-subregularity condition is weaker than the Luo-Tseng error bound.